André Boudrias: Playing career

 Boudrias' career would finally take off when he was dealt to the expansion Vancouver Canucks for the 1970–71 season.
 He would quickly become the team's top offensive player, leading the team with a career-high 66 points.
 He would ultimately lead the team in scoring in 4 of their first 5 seasons, and only trailed Bobby Schmautz by a point the other year.

-In Vancouver, Boudrias would earn the nickname 'Superpest' for his tremendous skating and forechecking abilities.
-Despite being a top-notch offensive centre, he was also a tremendous defensive player who could give opposing players fits with his buzzing presence all over the ice pressuring the puck.
-He would become one of the young franchise's most popular and identifiable players, and would be the team's first real offensive star.

 Boudrias would set franchise records for assists and points in 1973–74, and break both his own records in 1974–75.
 His 62 assists that year remained the franchise record for more than three decades until it was broken by Henrik Sedin in 2006–07.
 He helped Vancouver to their first-ever playoff appearance in 1975, the only player from the inaugural squad in 1970 to do so.

 For the 1975–76 season, Boudrias was named the team's captain, but slumped to his lowest totals as a Canuck, finishing with just 7 goals and 38 points as he began to be used in a more exclusively defensive role.

 Now in his mid-30s and with his NHL career on the decline, Boudrias left the Canucks following the 1975–76 season to return closer to home, signing with the Quebec Nordiques of the WHA.
 He would spend two more successful seasons in Quebec, helping the Nordiques to the WHA Championship with a strong playoff performance in 1977, before retiring in 1978.

 Boudrias finished his NHL career with 151 goals and 340 assists for 491 points in 662 games, along with just 216 penalty minutes.
 He also notched 22 goals and 48 assists for 70 points in 140 WHA games.